Over 80 years ago Margaret Shelton began making block prints of her world in Banff National Park, Calgary and the Drumheller Valley.

-Margaret's work in our gallery is wide ranging in its media: watercolors, oils, and block prints (linocuts and woodcuts).
-Some pieces date from the 1930s and we have striking images from the 1970s and 80s.
-The wide range of imagery shows Margaret's insatiable desire to travel and record that travel with her artwork.
+Margaret Shelton's work is wide ranging in its media: watercolors, oils, and block prints (linocuts and woodcuts).
+Pieces date from the 1930s through to striking images from the 1970s and 80s.
+They show Shelton's insatiable desire to travel and record that travel with her artwork.
 They also indicate the artist's concern with technique; she searched for appropriate means to communicate what she saw.
-Not only are there images from Banff, but also the high alpine areas from Yoho and Jasper, out in the foothills and prairies around Calgary, the Red Deer River and Drumheller areas.

 Our gallery represents the Shelton estate as well as other Private Collections.